-The greatest threat to our health is toxicity (see The Secret of Health is the Removal of Waste on our research page).
-The body, in doing its wonderful job of keeping us alive, produces a colossal 30 billion cells of waste each day, which have to be removed.
+The greatest threat to our health is toxicity (see The Secret of Health Is the Removal of Waste, on our research page).
+The body, in doing its wonderful job of keeping us alive, produces a colossal 30 billion cells of waste each day, which must be removed.
 If the pathways of elimination become clogged, which to some extent will be the case for most of us, then a range of symptoms/diseases line up at our door.
-These can be as seemingly innocent as headaches and aches and pains, which are often the first signs of toxicity and can reach the disabling heights of cardiovascular disease, cancer and other life threatening conditions.
+These can be as seemingly innocent as headaches, and aches and pains, which are often the first signs of toxicity, and can reach the disabling heights of cardiovascular disease, cancer, and other life-threatening conditions.

 For those of you who are familiar with this site and our work, it will come as no surprise that we are passionate about holism and integration.
-In fact our slogan is SYNERGY IS THE ANSWER.
+In fact, our slogan is ‘synergy is the answer’.
 The answers to our dilemmas and dysfunctions are rarely found in one place (see Story of Health).
-This is why we place such emphasis on mind, body, spirit and environment all being seated at the same table at the same time.
-Each one needs to be understood and respected and from there a plan of action that addresses the idiosyncracies of each one is required.
-If we are to transcend toxicity then we need to do so in all four areas.
-What does this mean…..?
+This is why we place such emphasis on mind, body, spirit and environment all being seated at the same table, at the same time.
+Each one needs to be understood and respected and from there a plan of action, that addresses the idiosyncrasies of each one, is required.
+If we are to transcend toxicity, then we need to do so in all four areas.
+What does this mean?

 For the spirit this means finding a life of meaning and purpose and removing those things that are an obstacle to your endeavours.
 A spiritual life does not necessarily mean a religious life, although for some it may well do.
 The context in which spirit is being used here is a life of contemplation, reflection, a life that reveres periods of silence, that is quietly determined and focused on making one’s existence count.
-Anything that is denying you that opportunity, that is blocking your way, would be considered toxic and in order to fulfill your potential and purpose you would need to find ways to remove those obstacles.
+Anything that is denying you that opportunity, that is blocking your way, would be considered toxic, and to fulfil your potential and purpose, you would need to find ways to remove those obstacles.
 It is important to understand that a life that has a spiritual river flowing through its centre nourishes every part of your being.
-The latest research coming out of universities across the world clearly shows that a life of prayer, meditation, positive intention and altruism enhances human health.
-(Oxman, Thomas, et al. 1995, Psychosomatic Medicine and Powell, L.H., Shahabi, L., Thoresen, C. E. 2003, American Psychologist and Astin, J. A., et al. 2000, Annals of Internal Medicine).
+The latest research coming out of universities across the world clearly shows that a life of prayer, meditation, positive intention, and altruism enhances human health (Oxman, Thomas, et al. 1995, Psychosomatic Medicine and Powell, L.H., Shahabi, L., Thoresen, C. E. 2003, American Psychologist and Astin, J. A., et al. 2000, Annals of Internal Medicine).

-If you find your health precariously perched on the ledge of dysfunction or disease you will almost certainly have reached a point where your body is unable to endure the toxic burden that will have accumulated over many years.
+If you find your health precariously perched on the ledge of dysfunction or disease, you will almost certainly have reached a point where your body is unable to endure the toxic burden that will have accumulated over many years.
 There are very few things that turn up in the body that are the consequence of yesterday or last week.
-In fact, most things have taken weeks, months and years before they manifest in a disease form in the body.
-At that point often drastic action is needed because the body is sending out the signal of red alert.
-What it is asking of us is to clear the pathways of elimination – colon, liver, kidneys, lymphatic system, skin, lungs etc. All conditions will benefit from a protocol of detoxification but this should be done under supervision and guidance.
+In fact, most things have taken weeks, months, and years before they manifest in disease form in the body.
+At that point, often drastic action is needed because the body is sending out the signal of red alert.
+What it is asking of us is to clear the pathways of elimination, the colon, liver, kidneys, lymphatic system, skin, lungs etc. All conditions will benefit from a protocol of detoxification, but this should be done under supervision and guidance.

 There are a variety of ways to clean these organs and systems and we would recommend consulting a good naturopath or holistic practitioner who understands the mind-body relationship and how the disease process unfolds (see our Contacts page and look at Connections).

-Our planet is the environment that most of you will have been thinking about on hearing the heading and there is no doubt if we continue on our present path of denial and ignorance we will have no planet to speak of.
+Our planet is the environment that most of you will have been thinking about on reading the heading, and there is no doubt if we continue on our present path of denial and ignorance, we will have no planet to speak of.
 What is the point of trying to create healthy minds and bodies if there’s no environment in which to express our creative forces and potential?
 We are in danger of becoming so consumed by ‘me’ that we forget the importance of ‘we’.
 Although all these different layers of environment are vital and precious, it is imperative that we stop poisoning our planet.
-Otherwise our personal development will be in vain.
-So not only do we need to create a sanctuary in our homes that supports our personal improvement, we need to find ways to help our planet become a sanctuary for us all.
+Otherwise, our personal development will be in vain.
+So, not only do we need to create a sanctuary in our homes that supports our personal improvement, we also need to find ways to help our planet become a sanctuary for us all.